jaykishan-soni/solutionanalysts-nodejs-jaykishan/README.md

 For development, you will only need Node.js and NPM (Node Package Manager) installed in your system.

+### RabbitMQ

+For implementing message queue, You need to install and run RabbitMQ in your system For installing and run RabbitMQ, execute below docker command in your terminal window
+      $ sudo docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management

+If you don't have installed docker yet, Please run below command first.
+    $ sudo snap install docker
+    $ sudo apt  install docker.io

 ### Node

 - #### Node installation on Windows